jaeho/Juri/readme.md

 # JUri

 JUri is Java/kotlin library that can be used to convert Java/Kotlin Object into their URI representation.
 It can also be used to convert a URI string to an equivalent Java/Kotlin object.
-JUri can work with arbitrary Java objects including pre-existing objects that you added a little annotations.
+JUri can work with arbitrary pre-existing objects that you added a little annotations.

 Juri's basic concept and some method name has inspired from Google Gson.